Definition

 There are five themes within this category.

-Botanical - Only wild plants in their natural environment are allowed.
+Botanical - Only wild plants, including fungi and algae, in their natural environment are allowed.
 Hybrids and cultivated plants are not permitted.
 Wild plants grown in a botanical garden are allowed.
 In cases where a plant species is known to occur in the wild and has been cultivated by humans, the judging panel will give the image the “benefit-of-the-doubt” and accept the image as meeting the definition of this theme.

 Insects, reptiles and amphibians.

-Landscape - including weather phenomena, geological formations, landscapes, seascapes, planets, stars and astrological events.
+Landscape - including weather phenomena, geological formations, landscapes, seascapes, planets, stars and astronomical events.

-Nature - including living birds, animals, including anthropods such as spiders and crustaceans, and marine subjects, under the care and feeding of humans provided the human element is not obvious.
+Nature - including living birds, animals, anthropods (invertebrates with an exoskeleton, differentiated segments, and paired, jointed appendages, such as spiders and crustaceans) and marine subjects.
+They may be under the care and feeding of humans (in zoos, game farms or aquariums) provided the human element is not obvious.
 No feral or domesticated birds or animals are permitted.

 Wildlife - only living and untamed mammals, birds and marine subjects.
 No traditional zoos, open-range zoos, game farms or areas where animals are restrained or confined.
 Animals in nature parks are allowed where animals are living free, as are scientific bands, tags and radio collars, but no tethers or harness attachments.